redhat-na-ssa/demo-ibm-spyre/README.md

 NOTE: Reload the page in your browser if you do not see the icon after installing the operator.

-## Demo - Mannual Installation
+## Demo - Manual Installation

-If you do not wish to use the 'Quick Start', you may mannually perform the demo installation steps using the following <a href="/docs/01-install-spyre-rhoai-from-ocp.md">instructions</a>.
+If you do not wish to use the 'Quick Start', you may manually perform the demo installation steps using the following <a href="/docs/01-install-spyre-rhoai-from-ocp.md">instructions</a>.

 ## Demo - Quick Start